What is a preliminary hearing?

 Why might I want a preliminary hearing?

-A preliminary hearing is not appropriate for every case where an indictable offence is alleged.
-In certain cases, a preliminary hearing will just allow the Crown Attorney or prosecutor to put together an otherwise fragmented and messy Crown case.
-Sometimes a preliminary hearing will do nothing more than assist the prosecution in developing a theory against your client.
+A preliminary hearing is not appropriate for every case where it is available.
+In certain cases, a preliminary hearing will just allow the Crown Attorney or prosecutor to put together an otherwise fragmented and difficult to prove Crown case.
+Sometimes a preliminary hearing will do nothing more than assist the prosecution in developing a theory against an accused person.

-By way of some examples, a preliminary hearing can be very useful in sexual assault cases as a means to set up contradictory evidence, gain insight into the complainant’s background, and form a basis for applications which will be brought at trial.
+By way of some examples, a preliminary hearing can be very useful in eligible cases as a means to set up contradictory evidence, gain insight into the background of a witness, and form a basis for applications which will be brought at trial.
 A preliminary hearing is often very useful in search and seizure cases where police evidence can be discovered which will assist in drafting Charter applications and written legal arguments aimed at having evidence excluded at trial.

 Cases must be evaluated on an individual basis to determine whether a preliminary hearing would be helpful.
 Equipped with professional advice from Adam Weisberg at Weisberg Law Professional Corporation, an accused person can make an informed decision about whether or not to have a preliminary hearing and their mode of trial.